AdobeDocs/campaign-classic.en/help/integrations/using/configuring-pipeline.md

 ## Authentication and configuration files {#authentication-configuration}

-Authentication is required since Pipeline is hosted in the Adobe Experience Cloud.
+Authentication is required since pipeline is hosted in the Adobe Experience Cloud.
 It uses a pair of public and private keys.
-This process is the same function as a user/password, only more secure.
+This process has the same function as a user/password but is more secure.
-Authentication is supported for the Marketing cloud via Adobe IO Project.
+Authentication is supported for the Marketing Cloud via Adobe IO Project.

 ## Step 1: Creating/updating Adobe IO Project

-For Hosted customers, please create a customer care ticket to Enable your org with Adobe IO Technical Account Tokens for Triggers Integration.
+For Hosted customers, you can create a customer care ticket to enable your organization with Adobe IO Technical Account Tokens for the Triggers integration.

-For On Premise customers, please visit this article to set it up: Adobe IO Project provisioning for ACC .
-Please select "Adobe Analytics" while adding API to the Adobe IO Credential.
+For On Premise customers, refer to the Configuring Adobe IO for Adobe Experience Cloud Triggers page.
+Note that you need to select **[!UICONTROL Adobe Analytics]** while adding API to the Adobe IO credential.

-## Step 2: Pipeline option NmsPipeline_Config
+## Step 2: Configuring NmsPipeline_Config pipeline option

-Once the authentication works, pipelined will retrieve the events and process them.
-It will only process triggers that are configured in Adobe Campaign, ignoring the others.
-Of course, the trigger must have been generated from Analytics and pushed to the pipeline beforehand.
+Once the authentication is set, pipeline will retrieve the events.
+It will only process triggers that are configured in Adobe Campaign.
+The trigger must have been generated from Adobe Analytics and pushed to the pipeline which will only process triggers that are configured in Adobe Campaign.
-The option can also be configured with a wildcard in order to catch all triggers regardless of name.
+The option can also be configured with a wildcard in order to catch all triggers regardless of the name.

-The configuration of the triggers is done in an option, under Administration > Platform > Options.
-The option name is NmsPipeline_Config.
-Data type is "long text".
-It's in JSON format.
+1. In Adobe Campaign, access the options menu under **[!UICONTROL Administration]** > **[!UICONTROL Platform]**  > **[!UICONTROL Options]** in the **[!UICONTROL Explorer]**.

-Example 1
+1. Select the **[!UICONTROL NmsPipeline_Config]** option.

-This example specifies two triggers.
+1. In the **[!UICONTROL Value (long text)]** field, you can paste the following JSON code, which specifies two triggers.
+You need to make sure to remove comments.

-Paste the JSON code from this template into the option value.
-Make sure to remove comments.
+    ```
     {
     "topics": [ // list of "topics" that the pipelined is listening to.
        {
-            "name": "triggers", // Name of the first topic : triggers.
+            "name": "triggers", // Name of the first topic: triggers.
             "consumer": "customer_dev", // Name of the instance that listens.
 This value can be found on the monitoring page of Adobe Campaign.
             "triggers": [ // Array of triggers.
                 {